halbs13/Dynamics-NAV-Payroll/au-payroll-processing-termination-wizard.md

 The following is a guideline to the recommended steps of processing:

-1. Finalise and Ordinary payment including worked hours, etc. on Pay Advice 1, if applicable.
+1. Finalise Ordinary payment including worked hours, etc. on Pay Advice 1, if applicable.
 2. If the payment for Worked hours has not yet been posted, you will need to calculate out the accrual for these hours to include in your calculations.
 3. Calculate the termination payment for unused annual leave, etc. using the Termination Wizard.
 4. Transfer the termination payment from the wizard to the pay journal using the **“Create Journal”** function.